Understanding Lack of Empathy After Brain Injury and How to Cope

 For instance, by writing in a gratitude journal daily, you can help train the brain to notice more things to be grateful for.
 The repetitive practice of searching for gratitude helps the brain become more efficient at the skill of noticing things to be grateful for.

-However, the principle of deliberate practice is clear: the brain becomes more efficient at the tasks that you repetitively practice, including emotion.
+However, the principle of deliberate practice is clear: the brain becomes more efficient at the tasks that are repetitively practiced, including emotions.
+If your loved one is receptive to it, practicing empathy as a skill could be worth trying.

 What If Empathy Never Returns?

-It is possible that your loved one’s empathy skills never return.
+Your loved one’s empathy skills may never return.
 However, that does not mean that they can never be compassionate again.
 To understand how this can be true, we will need to discuss how empathy works.

 Most psychologists believe there are three different types of empathy:

 • Cognitive empathy.
 The ability to understand the positions and feelings of others.